Hierarchical Self-Supervised Representation Learning for Depression Detection from Speech

-During inference, predictions are generated at the segment level, with each segment yielding a probabilistic output.
-To derive the final subject-level prediction, we aggregate these segment-level probabilities using confidence-weighted voting, where the average predicted probability across segments determines the final class label.
-Model performance is evaluated using macro-averaged F1-score, recall, and precision to provide a comprehensive assessment under class-imbalanced conditions.
+During inference, predictions are generated at the utterance level.
+Subject-level predictions are obtained by aggregating utterance-level probabilities using confidence-weighted averaging.
+Model performance at the subject level is evaluated using Macro F1-score, Macro Recall or Unweighted Average Recall (UAR), and Macro Precision to account for class imbalance.